-Ecommerce chatbots can be complex so I recommend to start with something small.
-Most people try to build the most robust bot and never finish it.
-Have one goal for the chatbot and try to accomplish just that, then build on top of it.
+E-Commerce chatbots can be complex so I recommend to start with something small.
+Most people try to build the most robust bot ever and never finish it.
+Have one goal for the chatbot and try to accomplish only that one goal, then build on top of it.

 Version one is better than version none, meaning it’s better to have something that works than something complex that is unfinished.
 This should be your approach if you are just getting started.